SCECcode/pycsep/paper.md

 Successfully predicting the time, location, and size of future earthquakes would have immense societal value, and this quest underlies much of the research in seismology and earthquake geology.
 To date, however there have been no reliable earthquake predictions methods.
-An earthquake prediction makes a deterministic statement about whether or not an earthquake will occur in a particular geographic region, time window, and magnitude range.
+An earthquake prediction is a deterministic statement about whether or not an earthquake will occur in a particular geographic region, time window, and magnitude range.
 On the other hand, an earthquake forecast provides the probability that such an earthquake will occur [@Jordan2011a].
 Most of the current research effort focuses on developing probabilistic earthquake forecasting models that encode empirical or physics-based hypotheses about the occurrence of